$\infty$-Dold-Kan correspondence via representation theory: Introduction

-While the first part of this article is dedicated to introduce and prove the main \cref{mainthm} which enhances a result in representation theory, \cref{sec:bridges} and \cref{sec:tilting} aim to explain how this result is closely related to homotopy theory so that, for this reason, it provides a bridge between these two areas.
-Indeed, looking at the equivalence (\ref{intro}), we observe that we are working with coherent chain complexes on the left hand side and filtered objects on the right hand side.
-This interpretation suggests a link with the $\infty$-Dold-Kan correspondence \cite[Theorem~1.2.4.1]{HA} (Theorem \ref{inftydold}).
-In fact, in this context, one can ask what is the relation between filtered objects and the $\infty$-category of coherent chain complexes \cite[Definition~35.1]{joyal:notes} arising from the generalization of the classical Dold-Kan correspondence \cite[Remark~1.2.4.3]{HA} (\cref{ari$4.7$}).
-This question was already answered by Ariotta in \cite[Theorem~4.7]{ariotta} and, since we know how to canonically associate a stable derivator to a stable $\infty$-category (\cref{exder}), we observe that \begin{proposition}(\cref{relation}) If we restrict to bounded chain complexes and bounded filtrations then \cref{intro:mainthm} (\cref{mainthm}) is the derivator-theoretical version of \cite[Theorem~4.7]{ariotta} (\cref{ari$4.7$}). \end{proposition} In particular, we are able to see the relation between these results through the refinement of the mesh category described by Groth and {\v S}{\v t}ov{\'\i}{\v c}ek in \cite[Theorem~4.6]{[3]} (Theorem \ref{thm:AR}).
-Finally, in \cref{sec:tilting} we see how \eqref{eq:in} is an equivalence given by an \emph{universal tilting bimodule} (\cite[Section~10]{[3]}).
-Namely, since every stable derivator is a closed module over the derivator of spectra \cite{cisinskitabuada11} and thanks to the tilting theory for derivators \cite[Theorem~8.5]{[3]} (Theorem \ref{specact}), we can write the functor $G^n$ in (\ref{intro}) as a \emph{canceling tensor product}: \begin{proposition}(\cref{tensor}) The following equivalence of functors holds
+While the first part of this article is dedicated to introduce and prove the main \cref{mainthm} which enhances a result in representation theory, \cref{sec:bridges} and \cref{sec:tilting} aim to explain how this result is closely related to homotopy theory.
+For this reason, the present work provides a bridge between these two areas.
+Indeed, we observe that equivalence (\ref{intro}) involves coherent chain complexes on the left hand side and filtered objects on the right hand side and this interpretation suggests a link with the $\infty$-Dold-Kan correspondence \cite[Theorem~1.2.4.1]{HA} (Theorem \ref{inftydold}).
+In this context, it is natural to investigate the relation between filtered objects and the $\infty$-category of coherent chain complexes \cite[Definition~35.1]{joyal:notes} arising from the generalization of the classical Dold-Kan correspondence \cite[Remark~1.2.4.3]{HA} (\cref{ari$4.7$}).
+This question was already answered by Ariotta in \cite[Theorem~4.7]{ariotta}.
+Since there is a canonical way to associate a stable derivator to a stable $\infty$-category (\cref{exder}), we get the following result. \begin{proposition}[{\cref{relation}}] If we restrict to bounded chain complexes and bounded filtrations then \cref{intro:mainthm} (\cref{mainthm}) is the derivator-theoretical version of \cite[Theorem~4.7]{ariotta} (\cref{ari$4.7$}). \end{proposition} In particular, we are able to see the relation between these results through the refinement of the mesh category described by Groth and {\v S}{\v t}ov{\'\i}{\v c}ek in \cite[Theorem~4.6]{[3]} (Theorem \ref{thm:AR}).
+Finally, in \cref{sec:tilting} we see how \eqref{eq:in} is an equivalence given by an \emph{universal tilting bimodule} \cite[Section~10]{[3]}.
+Namely, since every stable derivator is a closed module over the derivator of spectra \cite{cisinskitabuada11} and thanks to the tilting theory for derivators \cite[Theorem~8.5]{[3]} (Theorem \ref{specact}), the functor $G^n$ in (\ref{intro}) can be written as a \emph{canceling tensor product}, as follows. \begin{proposition}[{\cref{tensor}}] The following equivalence of functors holds

 \end{proposition} Here $T_n$ is a spectral bimodule which we also explain how to compute.